tyler-conrad/flutter_charts_mockup/README.md

 ![demo](assets/demo.gif)

-## Implementation
+### CustomPainter Subclasses

-CustomPainter subclasses are used extensively to implement:
+The core of this library revolves around several `CustomPainter` subclasses, which are used to draw various chart components.
+These subclasses include:

-- Primitives for Circles, Pills, and ArcedPills that can be painted.
+- **Primitives**: Basic shapes such as `Circles`, `Pills`, and `ArcedPills` that serve as building blocks for more complex charts.
-- AlternatingBarChart
+- **Charts**:
-- CurrencyChart
+  - `AlternatingBarChart`: A bar chart with alternating colors.
-- FilledLineChart
+  - `CurrencyChart`: A chart designed to display currency trends.
-- FixedOverlappingArcChart
+  - `FilledLineChart`: A line chart with filled areas.
-- NestedArcChart
+  - `FixedOverlappingArcChart`: A chart with overlapping arcs.
-- ProgressBar
+  - `NestedArcChart`: A chart with nested arcs.
-- StackedBarChart
+  - `ProgressBar`: A customizable progress bar.
-- WeekPeriodBarChart
+  - `StackedBarChart`: A bar chart with stacked segments.
-- PointerDragListener
+  - `WeekPeriodBarChart`: A bar chart representing weekly periods.

 ## Documentation
 Code documentation is available [here](https://tyler-conrad.github.io/flutter_charts_mockup/).